sasank98/Reward-engineering-on-Robotic-Arm/README.md

 # Reward engineering on Robotic Arm

-Implemented reinforcement learning algorithms on a Robotic arm in Panda-gym environment Changed the reward functions from standard panda-gym environment to improve the stability, changes were made in custom_gym directory
+Implemented reinforcement learning algorithms on a Robotic arm in Panda-gym environment Changed the reward functions from the standard panda-gym environment to improve the stability, changes were made in the custom_gym directory
-`custom_gym` is cloned from panda-gym and changes in reward function were made in `panda_tasks` directory so the model can be directly trained without `panda-gym library`
+`custom_gym` is cloned from panda-gym and changes in the reward function were made in the `panda_tasks` directory so the model can be directly trained without the `panda-gym library`

-The models were trained for 100,000 iterations to clearly show the effect of Reward engineering.
+The models were trained for 100,000 iterations to show the effect of Reward engineering clearly.
 The negative distance was multiplied by a metric of time to improve the stability in later stages.

 _Reward = -distance*Number of Steps_